epccs/Gravimetric/Manager/manager/README.md

 (done) i2c cmd 5 used to access shutdown_halt_curr_limit
 (done) i2c cmd 6 used to access shutdown[_halt_ttl_limit|delay_limit|wearleveling_limit]
 (done) sd_state is stuck on CURR_CHK (sd_state = 3) when going DOWN.
 Was loading uninitialized EEPROM into the limit values.
+(done) hs_timer was not available from manager.
-(wip) alt_pwm_accum_charge_time is not accumulating (wip) shutdown application to check shutdown state machine (wip) save accumulate_alt_mega_ti and accumulate_pwr_mega_ti at start of day and night cmd 16 (bm enable), add a byte to enable/disable halt the host at battery_halt_limit
+(done) shutdown application to check shutdown state machine (wip) alt_pwm_accum_charge_time is not accumulating (wip) save accumulate_alt_mega_ti and accumulate_pwr_mega_ti at start of day and night cmd 16 (bm enable), add a byte to enable/disable halt the host at battery_halt_limit